 SDC will always apply to some jobs

-For example, if you are a teacher, driver, social worker, or nurse – you’re almost certainly subject to SDC.
-Some umbrella companies also consider those on lower wages to automatically be illegible for claiming expenses because it’s assumed these workers are under SDC.
+Some umbrella companies also consider those on lower wages automatically illegible for claiming expenses because they assume these workers are under SDC.

 How do umbrella companies approach SDC?